Linear syzygies of curves in weighted projective space: Linearity of free resolutions in the weighted setting

 There are multiple ways to extend the definition of a linear free resolution to the weighted setting, each with its advantages and disadvantages.
 We will consider three such notions: \begin{enumerate} \item Perhaps the most obvious definition of linearity in the weighted setting is \defi{strong linearity}, which requires all differentials in the resolution to be expressible as $k$-linear combinations of the variables; see Definition~\ref{def:strongly linear} below.
 This notion was defined and studied in our paper \cite{linear}, and it is closely related to the multigraded generalization of the BGG correspondence~\cite{hhw}. \item We will often find that strong linearity is too restrictive for our purposes.
 There is a weaker---and more well-known---notion of linearity based on a weighted analogue of Castelnuovo-Mumford regularity and arising from invariant theory~\cite{benson, symonds}, which we call \defi{weighted regularity}.
 It is determined by the number of rows in the Betti table of the resolution; see Definition~\ref{defn:benson} for details. \item Weighted regularity, however, is too weak of a condition for us; we therefore introduce in this paper an intermediate notion between (1) and (2) called \defi{Koszul linearity} (Definition~\ref{defn:koszul}).
 Roughly speaking, a free resolution is Koszul linear if its Betti numbers grow no faster than those of the Koszul complex.
 Our definition of weighted $N_p$-conditions (Definition~\ref{defn:1regular}) is based on Koszul linearity. \end{enumerate}

 Each of (1) - (3) will be used in the proofs of our main results.
 In the standard graded case, each notion gives an alternative but equivalent way to view linear resolutions; Example~\ref{ex:rational deg 4} below illustrates how these notions diverge in the general weighted case.
 To briefly explain: while weighted regularity only depends on the number of rows in the Betti table of the resolution, Koszul linearity involves more granular information about the Betti numbers.
 Moreover, strong linearity cannot be detected from the Betti numbers of the resolution at all, as one can see from Example \ref{easyex} below.
+See also~\cite{bounds}, which explores the relationship between these notions in greater detail.